Q: What kind of restoration services do you offer?

 A: Our mold remediation process involves identifying and addressing the source of the moisture that is causing the mold growth with our specialized equipment, containing the affected area to prevent the spread of spores, and removing the mold using specialized equipment and techniques.
-We also take steps to prevent future mold growth.

 Q: What kind of equipment do you use for fire and smoke damage restoration?

 A: We use a variety of specialized equipment for fire and smoke damage restoration, including industrial-strength air scrubbers, ozone generators, Hydroxyl generator and thermal fogging equipment.
 We also use specialized cleaning products and techniques to remove soot and smoke damage from surfaces.